Iyoshi Station

 Iyoshi Station (伊予市駅, Iyoshi-eki) is a passenger railway station located in the city of Iyo, Ehime Prefecture, Japan.
-It is operated by JR Shikoku and has the station number "U05".The station is located near Gunchū Port Station on the Gunchū Line, owned by Iyotetsu.
+It is operated by JR Shikoku and has the station number "U05".
+The station is located near Gunchū Port Station on the Gunchū Line, owned by Iyotetsu.

 Lines

 The station is served by the JR Shikoku Yosan Line and is located 206.0 km from the beginning of the line at Takamatsu.
 Eastbound local trains terminate at Matsuyama.
 Connections with other services are needed to travel further east of Matsuyama on the line.

+The Uwakai limited express train, which runs between Matsuyama and Uwajima, stops at this station.